drozdziak1/nip/README.md

 # Limitations
-* Repo pinning and git push notifications - people interested in keeping track of remote repo's progress have no way of knowing about pushes made to different nip repos.
+* Repo pinning and git push notifications - people interested in keeping track of remote repo's progress have no way of knowing about pushes made to it.
 See [this issue](https://github.com/drozdziak1/nip/issues/7) for progress on the solution.
 * Submodules - nip doesn't understand how to push/pull submodule pins yet.
 * Disk space - by design local git objects need to have IPFS counterparts which